 Celebrate the new year with Stoke Travel’s Hogmanay package!

 Bareback baby.
 Just the way we like it.
 That’s bareback horse riding of course.
 What were you thinking?
 This is the culmination of the Sienese year and dates back to the 12th century.
 Do you want pride and respect from your fratellos and sorellas?
 Win the race.
 The only solace in losing the race on July 2 is knowing there is another on August 16 where you can redeem yourself.

 The most ardent football fan is blasé compared to the burning passion these locals have for their horserace.
 The 17 districts have a jockey each to go for gold and even if the horse loses its rider, it can still win.
 As previously mentioned, they don’t have saddles, so staying on a horse as it gallops at top speed around the track is no small task.
 Are these Italian stallions daunted?
 Hells no!
 The pain of lost pride would be way worse than the pain of a broken arm/leg/neck.

 The Dutch have a few things they do particularly well.
 Legalizing illegal things.
 Making cheese.
 Beers.
 Canals.
 Bicycle lanes.
 The color orange.
 And partying on boats to celebrate their current regent’s birthday.

 At the end of April every year, orange is the new black and thousands of Dutchies and every other nationality under the sun take to boats in Amsterdam armed with beer and clad in their national color to celebrate their Netherlandiness.
-There’s fireworks, hash cakes, pancakes and croquettes and there’s a whole lot of fun to be had.
+There are fireworks, hash cakes, pancakes, and croquettes and there’s a whole lot of fun to be had.